-The expectation at second level is that children will be able to understand an increasing range of everyday expressions relating to personal details and classroom instructions (familiar language) and enjoy listening to a story, song or poem to engage their interest,(e.g.MLAN 2-01a).
-They may need to listen several times to get the information they require depending on how fast and how clearly the speaker talks.
+The expectation in this skill at second level is that young people will be able to understand a basic range of everyday expressions relating to personal details and classroom instructions (familiar language) and enjoy listening to a story, song or poem.
+They may need to listen several times to get the information they require depending on how fast and clearly the speaker talks.
+They should be aware of how people address each other both formally and informally.